Mariam-Elkhelawy/Riverpod/README.md

-# Advanced Flutter Challenge: 20 Steps to Enhance My Skills 🚀

-Welcome to the Advanced Flutter Challenge repository!
-This challenge consists of 20 steps designed to enhance your Flutter skills.
+# Riverpod State Management 🚀

 This repository focuses on Riverpod state management, specifically through two different approaches: `ConsumerWidget` and `Consumer`.

-## Challenge 2: Riverpod State Management
+This is part of my **Advanced Flutter Challenge: 20 Steps to Enhance My Skills**.

 ## **Part 1: Using `ConsumerWidget`**